jncc/datahub/Datahub.Web/readme.md

 There are instructions available on the web for running dynamodb locally in docker however no instructions or configuration is given here.

-You need to specify the DynamoDb table name in the .env file
+To use DynamoDb you need to specify a table name in the .env file

     DB_TABLE=

+If this is blank the app will use the local json datasets.

 ### AWS authentication